yiisoft/yii2-apidoc/README.md

   within a repository (e.g. "[docs/guide/README.md](docs/guide/README.md)").
 If you don't have such links you can skip this.
 Otherwise, skipping this will cause generation of broken links because they will be not resolved and left as is.

+--readme-url: string
+  URL for the README to use for the index of the guide.

 --silent-exit-on-exception: boolean, 0 or 1
   if true - script finish with `ExitCode::OK` in case of exception.